Malevolent-Gaming/MGM-Launcher-Patch-Notes/README.md

 ## Launcher is officially "Launched!" - Pun intended
 ### We have officially finshed our multi game launcher!
-This launcher will take care of installing and updating all of our MMO server clients and future updates.
+This launcher will take care of installing and updating all of our MMO server clients

 ## Launcher Features
 - See the server status in the top right corner